Motion#

 move with controller#

-The move with controller block lets you drive the Hornet using the VEX AIR Controller.
-To use the controller, you need to put the block inside a loop - such as a “forever” loop.
-If the loop stops and there are no other blocks telling the Hornet to move, the Hornet will keep going in the last direction you pushed the joystick.
+The move with controller block lets you control the drone using the VEX AIR Drone Controller.
+This block must be used inside of a loop to continuously control the drone.
+If the loop stops and there are no other blocks telling the drone to move, the drone will keep moving in the last direction it was moving in.

 move with controller